 Prerequisite: BUMT 3720

-This course examines the merchandising of menswear from dual perspectives: the development of a product line for a brand and the retailers need for proper product presentation of menswear in their store.
+This course examines the merchandising of menswear from dual perspectives: the development of a product line for different tiered brands and the retailers need for proper product presentation of menswear in their store.

 This course explores fabrics and finishes for appropriate use in menswear including suiting, denim, knits, and performance fabrics.
 Importance of weight in fabric choice is discussed in relation to the requirements of the season and the styling features.
 Students also explore innovative textiles from a sustainability point of view.

-This advanced course in manual patternmaking focuses on menswear patterns and blocks based on sizing specifications for the different menswear markets; (mens, young mens, big and tall).
+This advanced course in manual patternmaking focuses on menswear patterns and blocks based on sizing specifications for the different menswear markets (mens, young mens, big and tall).
 Emphasis is on industry standard details and construction.
 Includes a three (3) hour lab.

 This course tracks the shifts in mens fashion by examining the evolution of menswear through the chronicle transformation of the silhouette from the 18th century to current modern day tailoring and streetwear fashion.
 Topics of interest are also addressed.

 Students engage in researching and designing collections for specific menswear markets.
 The importance of costing and achieving a proper balance of design categories is examined.
 Students travel to Central America to experience the development and production of menswear apparel.

 This capstone course focuses on the development of a menswear collection.
 The course synthesizes design, marketing, and operational functions in creating a cohesive line.
 Students present their collection to industry experts.